 - Act as the first point of contact for customers seeking help with products or technical issues.

 Pay by Experience Level for Customer Care Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 More years of relevant experience do not necessarily translate to higher paychecks.
-Relatively untried employees who have less than five years' experience have a median salary of $31K.
-Those who have been around for five to 10 years can expect to take home more — $34K on average.
+The average inexperienced worker's salary is approximately $31K, and people with five to 10 years of experience bring in more at around $34K on average.
 Customer Care Specialists with one to two decades of relevant experience report an average salary of approximately $34K.
-After two decades in the workforce, the average Customer Care Specialist generally earns more than ever; median pay for this group is estimated at $39K.
+After two decades in the workforce, the average Customer Care Specialist generally earns more than ever; median pay for this group is estimated at $41K.

 Key Stats for Customer Care Specialist

 Rated 4 out of 5

 based on 36 votes.